Who We Are

 Michelle Christensen, MA

-Claudia Cuentas, MA, SEP
+Claudia Cuentas, MA, LMFT

-Claudia Cuentas is a Peruvian marriage and family therapist I, a researcher and an educator, specializing in the treatment of healing trauma, trauma recovery, cultural identity and decolonization of healing.
+Claudia Cuentas is a Peruvian marriage and family therapist, a researcher and an educator, specializing in the treatment of healing trauma, trauma recovery, cultural identity and decolonization of healing.
 She is trained in Drama Therapy, Expressive Arts Therapy, Somatic Experiencing, and Trauma Inform Care.
 She also has extensive studies in Indigenous healing, from her native Aymara and Quechua lineages of South America.

 Claudia started her journey as an educator and advocate of art, as a tool for healing and liberation.
 In becoming a therapist at the California Institute of Integral Studies, Claudia focused on serving immigrant communities, families and children.
 She has worked with undocumented families, refugees, homeless population and women survivors of violence, especially dealing with PTSD.
 Upon arriving to Portland, Oregon, Claudia joined the team at Conexiones, a Multicultural Center for Trauma Recovery.
 Claudia has completed parts A and B of the Multidisciplinary Association for Psychedelic Studies (MAPS) MDMA Therapy Training Program.
 She continues to participate in ongoing training and education on the intersectionality of generational trauma, plant medicine science, eco-informed therapy, nervous system healing and indigenous knowledge.